 5. Gris-gris beach

-The southernmost part offers some of the most beautiful beaches and spectacular cliffs in the Gris-Gris area where you can find the famous “la Roche qui pleure”, the “weeping rock”, an incredible rock formation on which the ocean waves break creating a magical rain of saltwater drops.
+The southernmost part offers some of the most beautiful beaches and spectacular cliffs in the Gris-Gris area.
+You can find the famous “la Roche qui pleure”, the “weeping rock”, an incredible rock formation on which the ocean waves break, creating a magical rain of saltwater drops.
 In this region, there is also the beach of Blu Bay, a bay of white sand embraced by a bright blue lagoon and framed by rolling hills, a real paradise on earth a few hundred meters from a protected coral reef where you can dive to admire the multitude of wonderful sea creatures living among the corals.